KrisLamote/elramy/README.md

 ## MySQL

-* Connect to the running MySQL instance by connecting your client to localhost:33061
+* connect to the running MySQL instance by connecting your client to localhost:33061
 * any modifications make are retained as they are stored in the mysqldata volume

+## RabbitMQ

+* connect to the running RabbitMQ instance by connecting your client to localhost:5672
+* the management console is available on locathost:15672